18 May Alcohol brands and influencer marketing: The dos and don’ts

-Repeat client, Pernod Richard came to Vamp when they needed an awareness and engagement driving influencer campaign.
+Repeat client, Pernod Ricard came to Vamp when they needed an awareness and engagement driving influencer campaign.
 To promote the latest Jacob’s Creek 1847 wine range, the brand partnered with 22 lifestyle and foodie creators.
 Together they drove over 60k impressions and an engagement rate that beat the industry benchmark by 80%.
 The brand also received 45 bonus pieces of influencer-generated content which could be organically re-shared onto their socials.

 When Hendricks Gin wanted to create stunningly unusual content that celebrated their key drinking moments and drove social engagements, they turned to Vamp.
 Artistic-type foodie and lifestyle creators were chosen to organically share their work across Instagram.
 These posts were then repurposed into a paid media strategy that achieved over 30k engagements and a 8.6% engagement rate, 7x the industry average.

 Corona Draught teamed up with Vamp creators to raise awareness of the Dubai venues that stocked the beer.
 A diverse mix of lifestyle influencers were engaged to share beautiful, organic Instagram content that subtly showcased the beer, while enjoying their time at the venue.
 The creator’s content reached 44.4k potential customers and drove 4k engagements.